is a 2012 puzzle

-by indie game designer Phil Fish, 5 years in development.
-The game has players control Gomez, a small white... thing who lives happily in his peaceful, floating 2D village until he comes across a magical fez which reveals a shocking truth to him: the world is actually 3-Dimensional.
-The fez allows him to perceive the 3D world and shift dimensions, but he can still only move across 2D planes.
-Using this newfound ability, he sets off to collect several pieces of a giant magical cube that has been scattered all over the land, causing the fabric of reality to tear apart.
+by indie game designer Phil Fish, five years in development.
+The game has players control Gomez, a small white... thing who lives happily in his peaceful, floating 2D village until he is summoned by the town's Old Aventurer.
+The Old Adventurer gives him a magical fez before revealing a shocking truth: the world is actually 3-Dimensional!
+The fez allows Gomez to perceive the 3D world and shift dimensions, but he can still only move across 2D planes.
+Using this newfound ability, he sets off to collect all the pieces of a giant magical cube that has been scattered all over the land, causing the fabric of reality to tear apart.

 This game provides examples of:

 - 100% Completion: Collecting all of the cubes, anti-cubes, artifacts, and heart-shaped polygons.